All Episodes

 He buys real estate.

-And he keeps on it, and not cheap.
+And he keeps on and not cheaply.

 I mean, he buys massive estates.